Receiving Stolen Property

 In order for a conviction of receiving stolen property to be valid, it

 must be proven that the person who received, possessed, used or sold the

 stolen property knew (or had reasonable cause to know) that it had been

 stolen.
 This provides an excellent defense strategy for an individual

 who has been falsely accused of this

-the past 29 years and am intimately familiar with the Orange County courts.
+over the past 29 years and am intimately familiar with the Orange County courts.

 Defenses Against "Receiving Stolen Property" Charges

 If you have been arrested and charged with receiving stolen property, then